April 22 is Earth Day.

 • Organize an anti-litter campaign for your community.

-• Start an environmental club at your school.
+• Start an environmental club or green team in your community.

-• Feed a Tree.
-Encourage each classroom in your school (or science classes) to create a bucket or bag of compost.
-Use the compost created by the students in a special ceremony to plant trees, shrubs and other plants on the school property.
+• Encourage each classroom in your school (or science classes) to create a bucket or bag of compost.
+Use the compost created by the students in a special ceremony to plant trees, shrubs, and other plants on the school property.
 Learn more about composting.

 • Try vermicomposting.
 Build an in-classroom vessel for worms to help reduce food waste.

 • Speak out.
-Write your legislator asking your representatives to support environmental legislation.
-Tell companies to put their products in cans, bottles and boxes that can be recycled.
+Write your legislator asking them to support environmental legislation.
+Contact companies to package their products in cans, bottles, and boxes that can be recycled.

-• Do a can-can.
-Raise money and recycle aluminum by holding a can drive.
-Fundraisers with recycling include ink cartridges, cell phones, paper and much more through TerraCycle.
+• Recycle aluminum by holding a can drive.
+Host recycling drives for ink cartridges, clothing, cell phones, and other reusable goods.

 • Entertain others.
 Present an environmental play or puppet show to students in other grades.